uni-ts/uni-ts/docs/docs/result/getting-started.md

 ### Simple Approach

 This approach uses early returns to handle errors, keeping the main logic focused on the success path.
-It may seem verbose but it's very clear about what's happening at each step.
-We recommend to start with this approach if Result types are something new to you or your team.
+It may seem verbose, but it's very clear about what's happening at each step.
+We recommend starting with this approach if Result types are something new to you or your team.

 ```typescript twoslash
 import { Result } from '@uni-ts/result';